Sensory Overload in Neurodivergent Individuals: Ways to Cope

 A heating pad

-Step 6: Taste Items
+Step 6: Include Gustatory Items

 Your favorite food

-Mint or gum
+Mints or gum

 Sour candy